-The Sub-Fund as a binding elements aims to have a higher ESG score than the ESG score of the of the Investment Universe.
+The master fund as a binding elements aims to have a higher ESG score than the ESG score of its Investment Universe.

-The Sub-Fund's ESG Criteria apply to at least:
+The master fund's ESG Criteria apply to at least:

-- 90% of equities issued by large capitalisation companies in developed countries; debt securities, money market instruments with an investment grade credit rating; and sovereign debt issued by developed countries; - 75% of equities issued by large capitalisation companies in emerging market countries; equities issued by small and mid-capitalisation companies in any country; debt securities and money market instruments with a high yield credit rating; and sovereign debt issued by emerging market countries.
+• 90% of equities issued by large capitalisation companies in developed countries; debt securities, money market instruments with an investment grade credit rating; and sovereign debt issued by developed countries;

+• 75% of equities issued by large capitalisation companies in emerging market countries; equities issued by small and mid-capitalisation companies in any country; debt securities and money market instruments with a high yield credit rating; and sovereign debt issued by emerging market countries.